dxdxdt/proone/doc/htbt.md

 # Heartbeart Protocol Spec
 The subsystem can work with DNS TXT records or over a TCP/IP connection.
-A complete heartbeat connection consists of an **authoritive host** and a **submissive host**.
-The authoritive host and the submissive host can be either end of the TCP/IP connection.
+A complete heartbeat connection consists of an **authoritative host** and a **submissive host**.
+The authoritative host and the submissive host can be either end of the TCP/IP connection.

 Copyright (c) 2019-2022 David Timber &lt;dxdt@dev.snart.me&gt;

 **A session** is a series of messages identified by a single message id.
 A message is a combination of one or more frames.
 All messages begin with the message header frame.
-The frame that should appear next depdens on the OP code of the message header frame.
+The frame that should appear next depends on the OP code of the message header frame.
 A session is usually terminated by a message that indicates the end of the session.